-PDF Annotator 4 comes with several powerful tools to make annotating more efficient and much easier.
-In this article, we are going to explore one of them: The Group/Ungroup Annotation feature.
+PDF Annotator comes with several powerful tools to make annotating more efficient and much easier.
+In this article, we are going to explore one of them: The Group/Ungroup Annotations feature.
 Once you understand it, you will find yourself using it extensively.
 If your vocation is education, you will find it useful when grading papers or emailing lecture notes.
-However, in whatever job or scenario you use PDF Annotator 4, you will find the group and ungroup feature valuable.
+However, in whatever job or scenario you use PDF Annotator, you will find the group and ungroup feature valuable.

 Next, the annotations you added need to be selected.
 You can do this by holding down the CTRL key and clicking on each one.
-However, an easier method is to use the lasso select tool.
-It’s available on the tool bar or you can press S on your keyboard.
+However, an easier method is to use the Select Tool.
+It’s available on the tool bar or you can press U on your keyboard.

 The group of annotations can now be moved together whenever you click on them.